 Modernized family reunion

-Has it been a while since you’ve really connected with extended family–when was the last family reunion?
-It’s been a while right?!!
+Has it been a while since you’ve really connected with extended family?
+When was your last family reunion?
+It’s been a while, right?!?
 We feel you!
-This month is all about helping you to deepen your family ties and create moments that matter.
-Getting together with your family can help you or other family members feel less lonely, feel more connectedness and remind them that they’re a part of something much bigger, it can also create happy memories, create opportunities for forgiveness and opportunities to find and give extra support.
+This month is all about helping you deepen your family ties and create moments that matter.
+Getting together with your family can help you or other family members feel less lonely, more connectedness and remind them that they’re a part of something much bigger.
+It can also create happy memories, opportunities for forgiveness and provide chances to give and receive extra support.

 (Look for a link to the scavenger hunt on day 14)

 Jump ahead to the day you’d like to see.

 Be sure to take the pre experiment survey before you start and come back and complete the post experiment survey when you are done.